Associative bond swaps in molecular dynamics: The swap potential

 Then, the 3-body term is defined by how much the interaction between particles $i$ and $j$ is affected by the presence of other particles $k$ that are within range of particle $i$,

 Thus, it consists of a product of two similar terms, each of which is derived from the two body potential as

 We have also introduced the three body energy parameter $\lambda \geq 1 $ that has the role of tuning the energy barrier for a swap event.
-In HOOMD the class \textit{md.pair.revcross} invokes eq.~\ref{eq:2b}-\ref{eq:3bp}, where the parameters can be specified using \textit{pair$\_$coeff.set([types],[types],sigma,n,epsilon,lambda3)} as explained in the official HOOMD documentation.
+In HOOMD-blue the class \textit{md.pair.revcross} invokes eqns~(\ref{eq:2b},\ref{eq:3bp}), where the parameters can be specified using \textit{pair$\_$coeff.set([types],[types],sigma,n,epsilon,lambda3)} as explained in the official HOOMD-blue documentation.

 Since MD is based on the solution of Newton's equations of motion, we need to derive the three-body force acting on the particles involved in a swap.
-Supposing that the interaction of eq.\ref{eq:2b} is only defined between particle of type A and type B (respectively red and blue in Fig.\ref{fig:regions}).
+Suppose that the interaction of eqn~(\ref{eq:2b}) is only defined between particle of type A and type B (respectively red and blue in Fig.\ref{fig:regions}).
 A swap event can happen if two particles $A_1$ and $A_2$ are within the cutoff distance $r_c$ from B, such that they are interacting.
-We distinguish 3 possible scenarios depicted in Fig.~\ref{fig:regions} related to the action of the three body potential of eq.~\ref{eq:3bp}.
+We distinguish 3 possible scenarios depicted in Fig.~\ref{fig:regions} related to the action of the three body potential of eqn~(\ref{eq:3bp}).
 If both $A_1$ and $A_2$ are within $r_\text{min}$ then $ v^{\left( 3b \right)}_{BA_1A_2}=const.$ and thus the three body potential does not provide any force (its derivative is zero).
 Due to thermal motion $A_2$ might move farther than $r_\text{min}$.
 In this situation (b) we have that: